amyksu/classifying-flight-delays/README.md

-# classifying-flight-delays
+# Rain or Shine: Will your flight be delayed?

-Built a XGBoost model that will classify whether your flight will be delayed or not based on flight information and weather data.
+Before making my way into Data Science, I worked in consulting, meaning that I was on a plane almost every week.
+Knowing how many close calls I had